jimtyhurst/annotated_bibliography/transit-notes.md

 * The service is comfortable and feels safe.
 * The service is affordable.

 [Steven Higashide](https://transitcenter.org/team/steven-higashide-2/).
 2019-11-20.
 "Better Buses, Better Cities".
-[Video discussion](https://nextcity.org/webinars/view/steven-higashide-on-better-buses-better-cities) of the book of the same title.
+[Video discussion](https://nextcity.org/webinars/view/steven-higashide-on-better-buses-better-cities) of the [book](#higashide-2019-better-buses) of the same title.

 [Steven Higashide](https://transitcenter.org/team/steven-higashide-2/).
 2019-11-04. "[How to Win the Fight for Fair and Equitable Transit: Start by dismantling the systemic barriers that disproportionately penalize low-income bus riders](https://nextcity.org/features/view/how-to-win-the-fight-for-fair-and-equitable-transit)".
-This is an excerpt from the book, "[Better Buses, Better Cities: How to Plan, Run, and Win the Fight for Effective Transit](https://islandpress.org/books/better-buses-better-cities)".
+This is an excerpt from his 2019 [book](#higashide-2019-better-buses)".

 ---